awesomething/awesomething.github.io/posts/resume-screen-agent.md

 date: 2024-11-12
 ---

-This guide walks you through setting up all the API credentials needed for the Day 16 Candidate Screening AI Agent workflow in n8n Cloud.
+This guide walks you through setting up all the API credentials needed for the Candidate Screening AI Agent workflow in n8n Cloud.

 ## Prerequisites